-The culture at Schaumburg High School is that classrooms are cell phone free in order to reduce distractions and promote and positive learning environment for our students.
-Cell phones should not be used or visible once students cross the doorway into academic spaces.
-Proper use of cell phones will be permitted in the cafeteria, hallways, and the media center.
+The culture at Schaumburg High School is that classrooms are personal electronics free in order to reduce distractions and promote a positive learning environment for our students.
+Personal electronics (cell phones, headphones/earbuds/air pods, personal laptops, etc.) should not be used or visible once students cross the doorway into academic spaces.
+Proper use of personal electronics will be permitted in the cafeteria, hallways, and the media center.
 Any violation that does not follow these guidelines are subject to the tiered consequences outlined below: